-General information about the safe and effective use of bupropion hydrochloride extended-release tablets (SR).

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use bupropion hydrochloride extended-release tablets (SR) for a condition for which it was not prescribed.
+General information about the safe and effective use of bupropion hydrochloride extended-release tablets bupropion hydrochloride extended-release tablets (SR) for a condition for which it was not prescribed.
 Do not give bupropion hydrochloride extended-release tablets (SR) to other people, even if they have the same symptoms you have.
 It may harm them.